rust-lang/rfcs/text/0000-target-tier-policy.md

 In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 1 CI-related requirements.
-This review and approval may take place in a PR adding the target to CI, or by including the infrastructure team in the RFC proposing the target.
+This review and approval may take place in a PR adding the target to CI, by an infrastructure team member reporting the outcome of a team discussion, or by including the infrastructure team in the RFC proposing the target.

 - Tier 1 targets must have substantial, widespread interest within the